 Diversity Jobs Scholarship Program

 DiversityJobs.com’s new scholarship program for diversity and minority students awards $3,000 once annually to currently enrolled undergrads or graduate students from registered schools in the US.
-The deadlines are December 31, 2011, April 30, 2012 and August 31, 2012, and there is no application fee.
+The deadlines is April 30, 2014 and there is no application fee.
 The recipients of the scholarship will be determined by DiversityJobs’ Scholarship Committee and will be announced the month following the scholarship deadline.
 Check out our blog of all previous award winners.
 Further details and the application form are available on the DiversityJobs Scholarship Program website.

 Eduarda Justo Foundation (Consentino Group)